Conikku/ConikkUtills/README.md

 # ConikkUtills
-My own personal LuaU utility module I use in almost all of my games, It's very bare bones atm and I plan to add on to it overtime
+My own personal LUAU utility module I use in almost all of my games, It's very bare bones atm and I plan to add on to it overtime.

 [![Roblox](https://conikku.neocities.org/github%20assets/POWERED%20by%20roblox.png)](https://www.roblox.com)

 [![Version](https://conikku.neocities.org/github%20assets/ver%20ConikkUtills.svg)](https://conikku.lao.ooo/)

+### ⚠️**NOTICE**⚠️
+### This module uses some open source modules on roblox from other creators of the community which will **NOT** have their code included on this github page, they will be in the module on the roblox site

 # Installation
  You can get the Module [here](https://www.roblox.com/library/16646427669/)